246859/AutoToolBox/README.en.md

 Please make sure that **Generate Shell Script** in the settings is turned on, otherwise the tool will not work properly.

 <img alt="shellpath" src="image/shellpath.png" width=500 height=200/>

+### Upgrade
+If you are an old tool user and want to upgrade to a new version, you can use the old generated 'toolboxRemove.reg' to remove the old registry, and then use the new version as follows.

 ### Start